-Other than your rod and reel, you will need a floating line and a full sinking line, depending on the conditions and what you’re fishing for.
+Other than your rod and reel, you will need a floating line and a full fly fishing sinking line, depending on the conditions and what you’re fishing for.
 We would really recommend taking both so you’re prepared for every eventuality.

 If you’re not sure what to take out with you on your next saltwater fishing trip, you can get some inspiration from this video!

 How To Pick the Perfect Saltwater Fly Fishing Destination

 When you’re saltwater fishing, you can often cover large areas before coming across the perfect spot to cast your line.
 You want to find where the fish are feeding rather than just casting blindly, or you will waste lots of time and have nothing to show for it.
 Shallow waters pull the gamefish in with the temptation of shrimp, crabs, and other crustaceans to feast on – but not all shallow waters are created equally.

-Promising places include anywhere with structure that allows the gamefish to get close to their prey, such as rocky shoreline and outcrops, bays, docks, and jetties.
+Promising places include anywhere with structure that allows the gamefish to get close to their prey, such as rocky shorelines and outcrops, bays, docks, and jetties.
 These structures also provide shelter from any larger predators such as sharks, so they are likely spots for bonefish and other gamefish.

 Keep your eye out for tell-tale signs, from the obvious – fish feeding at the surface – to the more subtle, such as the dark marks that bonefish leave on the seabed when they feed on crabs.